thetanyasrivastava/LeetCode/README.md

+# LeetCode DSA Solutions: A Record of My Problem Solving Journey
-# LeetCode DSA questions solved by me
+LeetCode questions solved by me
 Anyone can contribute to this open source project.